Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 by Viktor Frankl

-The ability to find meaning in the most difficult times, even in times of injustice or extreme stress, is one of the most important skills in life, and there’s not a greater example of this than Man’s Search for Meaning.
+The ability to find meaning in the most difficult times, even in times of injustice or extreme stress, is one of the most important skills in life.
+Man’s Search for Meaning provides compelling examples of humanity’s perseverance through trying situations.
 This is another book that I’ve read dozens of times.
 It taught me that if you change the meaning, you change everything.
 Meaning equals emotion, and emotion equals life.

 Image © Shutterstock/kozirsky